Croghan Tract Conservation Easement

 In 1999 the State of New York purchased 29,000 acres in fee and an additional 110,000 acres of conservation easements from Champion International Corporation.
-This acquisition consists of three noncontiguous blocks, known as the Santa Clara Tract, Tooley Pond Tract and Croghan Tract, covering portions of ten towns in Franklin, St. Lawrence, Herkimer and Lewis Counties.
+This acquisition consists of three noncontiguous blocks, known as the Santa Clara, Tooley Pond and Croghan tracts, covering portions of ten towns in Franklin, St. Lawrence, Herkimer and Lewis Counties.
 The fee lands were purchased for their outstanding natural resource values, significant stretches of high quality recreational water, and other recreational opportunities.
 The acquisition of a conservation easement on the remaining lands will keep those lands as working forests while providing public recreation opportunities.
-Following their acquisition, fee lands were added to existing Forest Preserve units and are managed as part of those units.
 This web page deals exclusively with the conservation easement lands located in Lewis County, covering 13,054 acres and known as the Croghan Tract.

 Location and Access

 The Croghan Tract is located in Lewis County in the Towns of Croghan and Watson.
 The majority of the area is located north of the Beaver River, between the Fish Creek Road and the Prentice Road.
 A lesser acreage is located south of the Beaver River.